 In addition, the Sixth Cohort of Lilly Graduate Fellows, which completed its three-year fellowship in 2016, will attend this year’s National Conference.
 The Graduate Fellows will attend a Reunion Conference the two days prior to the National Conference.

 Immediately preceding the National Conference will be the Eighteenth Annual Workshop for Senior Administrators on the topic, Mentoring Faculty for Mission.
 The Workshop will be held at Loyola Marymount University in Los Angeles, California, October 26-27, 2017, and aims to help senior administrators at church-related colleges and universities consider ideas and best practices for helping new, mid-career, and senior faculty embrace and forward the church-related mission of their institutions.
 Addressing the workshop will be Dr. Paul Benson, Provost of the University of Dayton, and Dr. Susan VanZanten, Professor of English at Seattle Pacific University.

-Please save the date for the Lilly Network fall Regional Conference entitled “Reason and Faith on the 500th Anniversary of the Reformation,” which will take place October 13-14, 2017 on the Central College campus in Pella, Iowa.
-This conference brings together five keynote speakers from a variety of Christian denominations, both Protestant and Catholic, in order to discuss the relation of reason and faith as it has been understood in both the academy and Church over the past five hundred years.
+Registration Is Now Open for the LFP Fall Regional Conference entitled “Reason and Faith on the 500th Anniversary of the Reformation,” which will take place October 13-14, 2017 on the Central College campus in Pella, Iowa.
+This conference brings together five keynote speakers from a variety of Christian denominations, both Protestant and Catholic, in order to discuss the relation of reason and faith as it is understood in both the academy and Church over the past five hundred years.